Vanishing Theorem for Hodge Ideals on smooth hypersurfaces: The vanishing theorem for divisors with arbitrary singularities

 \section{The vanishing theorem for divisors with arbitrary singularities}

 The aim of this section is to give a vanishing theorem for Hodge ideals of a divisor in a hypersurface of $\PP^n$, with arbitrary singularities.
 While the situation is much more complicated technically than in the isolated singularity case, we can at least provide an algorithmic approach.
 For simplicity, we consider the case when $D$ is a reduced effective divisor.
 The case when $D$ is an effective $\QQ$-divisor can be approached in the same manner but is more complicated.
-We will use the same method as in section \ref{sec_iso4}: First, we proceed by induction on $k$.
-By assuming the vanishings for $I_0(D),\dots, I_{k-1}(D)$, it is equivalent to study the vanishing of $\text{gr}^F_{k}\O_X(*D)$.
+We will use the same method as in Section \ref{sec_iso4}.
+First, we proceed by induction on $k$.
+Given the vanishings for $I_0(D),\dots, I_{k-1}(D)$ i.e the vanishings of $H^i\big(X, \omega_X(kD) \otimes I_j(D) \otimes \O_X(l)\big)$ for $0\le j\le k-1$ and appropriate $l$ obtained from the induction process, it is equivalent to study the vanishing of $\text{gr}^F_{k}\O_X(*D)$.
 Next, by using Theorem \ref{Saito_type_vanishing} and the associated spectral sequence of the graded de Rham complex

 it suffices to prove the vanishing of